emmalepsy/emmalepsy.github.io/_posts/2015-10-23-The-Best-Places-to-Find-Freelance-Writers.md

 excerpt: I know a lot about finding freelance writers.
 I used to hire them, and now I work as one myself.
 ---

-Writing frustrates me all the time, and I do it professionally.

 Writing articles, web copy, and marketing emails is hard.

 Even if you're a decent writer, it can take a lot of time to craft an announcement on the company blog, nevermind a longform guide.

 You want help, but you can't seem to find a freelance writer who's any good.